Low level Origin to geometry

 mw.translation = mw @ origin

-Alternatively could change your mesh creation class to not use global coordinates.
+Alternatively, change your mesh creation class, such as not to use global coordinates.

-Operators use the context.
-The origin set will set the origin of all selected mesh objects and can be run once on the selection rather than per object.
-See Python performance with Blender operators as to why this matters.
+Operators use the context. origin_set will set the origin of all selected mesh objects, and can be run once on the selection, rather than per object.
+See Python performance with Blender operators as to how this matters to performance.

-Another part of context is the code in question?
-It is quite possible that changing the origin could be dealt with somewhere else if you are to quote:
+Another part of context is the code in question.
+It's possible that changing the origin could be dealt with somewhere else, if you are, to quote:

-However without any idea of what prior code is, here is a Test script, set origin of all mesh objects in the scene by passing them as overridden context to the operator.
+However, without any idea of what the prior code is, here's a Test script.
+It sets the origin of all mesh objects in the scene by passing them as an overridden context to the operator.

 import bpy